tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/API.md

 - **AdminPassword** is required.
 Only a user with administrator password can update the clock settings.
 Returns *Unauthorised* if no or wrong password is provided.

 Payload in post is same as in **Get clock settings**.

+## Creating a new clock
-Sending a request with a non-existing *clock name* creates a new clock instance with that name.
+Sending a request with *clock settings* using a non-existing *clock name* creates a new clock instance with that name.
+In this request you can set the *administrator-* and *user password*.
+You <u>must</u> remember the *administrator password* in order to change the clock settings later.